II-VI (NASDAQ:IIVI) Updates Q1 2022 Earnings Guidance

 II-VI (NASDAQ:IIVI) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.750-$0.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.900.
 The company issued revenue guidance of $780 million-$830 million, compared to the consensus revenue estimate of $804.04 million.

-Several equities analysts have issued reports on the stock.
-Benchmark cut their price target on shares of II-VI from $105.00 to $90.00 and set a buy rating on the stock in a report on Wednesday, August 11th.
-Citigroup cut their price target on shares of II-VI from $75.00 to $68.00 and set a neutral rating on the stock in a report on Friday, August 20th.
-Morgan Stanley cut their price target on shares of II-VI from $88.00 to $80.00 and set an equal weight rating on the stock in a report on Friday, May 7th.
-Canaccord Genuity dropped their price objective on shares of II-VI from $125.00 to $102.00 and set a buy rating on the stock in a report on Friday, May 7th.
-Finally, Northland Securities raised shares of II-VI from a market perform rating to an outperform rating and boosted their price objective for the company from $60.00 to $70.00 in a report on Friday, May 7th.
-Four research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
-II-VI has a consensus rating of Buy and a consensus target price of $87.39.
+Several analysts have recently commented on the company.
+Northland Securities raised II-VI from a market perform rating to an outperform rating and raised their target price for the stock from $60.00 to $70.00 in a research report on Friday, May 7th.
+Zacks Investment Research raised II-VI from a sell rating to a hold rating in a research report on Tuesday, August 24th.
+Benchmark reduced their price objective on II-VI from $105.00 to $90.00 and set a buy rating for the company in a research report on Wednesday, August 11th.
+Morgan Stanley reduced their price objective on II-VI from $88.00 to $80.00 and set an equal weight rating for the company in a research report on Friday, May 7th.
+Finally, Citigroup reduced their price objective on II-VI from $75.00 to $68.00 and set a neutral rating for the company in a research report on Friday, August 20th.
+Four equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus target price of $87.39.

-In other II-VI news, President Walter Robert Bashaw II sold 5,000 shares of the stock in a transaction that occurred on Monday, June 28th.
-The shares were sold at an average price of $72.09, for a total transaction of $360,450.00.
-Following the sale, the president now directly owns 45,059 shares in the company, valued at approximately $3,248,303.31.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Vincent D. Mattera, Jr. sold 8,500 shares of the stock in a transaction that occurred on Wednesday, June 16th.
+In other II-VI news, CEO Vincent D. Mattera, Jr. sold 8,500 shares of II-VI stock in a transaction that occurred on Wednesday, June 16th.
 The stock was sold at an average price of $69.20, for a total transaction of $588,200.00.
-Following the sale, the chief executive officer now owns 373,088 shares in the company, valued at $25,817,689.60.
+Following the sale, the chief executive officer now directly owns 373,088 shares of the company’s stock, valued at $25,817,689.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, President Walter Robert Bashaw II sold 5,000 shares of II-VI stock in a transaction that occurred on Monday, June 28th.
+The shares were sold at an average price of $72.09, for a total value of $360,450.00.
+Following the sale, the president now directly owns 45,059 shares in the company, valued at $3,248,303.31.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 30,700 shares of company stock worth $2,089,664.
-Company insiders own 2.80% of the company’s stock.
+Insiders have sold 32,200 shares of company stock worth $2,183,429 over the last 90 days.
+Corporate insiders own 2.80% of the company’s stock.

 II-VI, Inc engages in the development, refinement, manufacturing, and marketing of engineered materials and opto-electronic components and devices for precision in the field of industrial materials processing, optical communications, aerospace and defense, consumer electronics, semiconductor capital equipment, life sciences, and automotive applications and markets.